 Jeanne C. Mowe Distinguished Service Award

-The Jeanne C. Mowe Distinguished Service Award recognizes an individual who has made a significant contribution in tissue banking or transplantation, whether in research, education, or laboratory improvement, or who has served the Association or the field of tissue banking.
-The individual should have demonstrated leadership qualities and a consistent willingness to lend his or her expertise to the Association and/or to his or her peers.
-The recipient shall be a member in good standing of the Association.
+The Jeanne C. Mowe Distinguished Service Award acknowledges an individual's significant contributions in tissue banking or transplantation, be it in research, education, or laboratory enhancement.
+The award also recognizes an individual's exceptional service to the Association or the field of tissue banking while demonstrating leadership qualities and willingness to provide their expertise to their peers or the Association.
+To qualify for the award, the recipient must be a member in good standing of the Association.

-The Jeanne C. Mowe Award was originally known as the Distinguished Service Award until August 2013.
-The first Distinguished Service Award was given in 1987 to George W. Hyatt, who is the namesake of the George W. Hyatt Memorial Award.
-In August 2013, the Distinguished Service Award was renamed the Jeanne C. Mowe Award in remembrance of Ms. Mowe, who was a past Executive Director of AATB.
+Initially, the Jeanne C. Mowe Award was called the Distinguished Service Award.
+In 1987, the first Distinguished Service Award was presented to George W. Hyatt, who later became the namesake of the George W. Hyatt Memorial Award.
+However, in August 2013, the award was renamed to honor Jeanne C. Mowe.

 About Jeanne C. Mowe

-Jeanne C. Mowe was the first Executive Director of the American Association of Tissue Banks.
-She drafted the first Standards for Tissue Banking and created AATB's accreditation program for tissue banks.
-She also served on the Surgeon General's Task Force on Organ Donation and on the executive committee of the American Council on Transplantation.
-After her passing in 2003, Mowe's dedication to AATB through her 20 years of service was memorialized in the Jeanne C. Mowe Distinguished Service Award.
+Jeanne C. Mowe served as the inaugural Executive Director of the American Association of Tissue Banks.
+During her tenure, she drafted the first Standards for Tissue Banking and established AATB's tissue bank accreditation program.
+She also played a vital role in the Surgeon General's Task Force on Organ Donation and was a member of the executive committee of the American Council on Transplantation.
+Following her death in 2003, Jeanne C. Mowe's remarkable 20-year dedication to AATB was recognized with the establishment of the Jeanne C. Mowe Distinguished Service Award.

 Past Jeanne C. Mowe Winners